 Claimed Peak Demand Savings

-The methodology used to determine the peak demand savings should be consistent with the methodology of the energy savings.
-Furthermore, the calculation of peak demand savings should into account the weather dependent peak demand probability factors, as outlined in Volume 1.
+The methodology used to determine peak demand savings should be consistent with the methodology of the energy savings.
+Furthermore, the calculation of peak demand savings should into account the weather dependent peak demand probability factors, as outlined in Volume 1, Section 4.
 The methodology should be documented clearly in the M&V plan and M&V report.

 Additional Calculators and Tools

-Any regression software used for estimating annual energy use and demand should be clearly specified within the M&V plan and M&V report.
+Any regression software used for estimating annual energy use and demand should be clearly specified within the M&V plan and report.

 Measure Life and Lifetime Savings